memseer/docs.memseer.com/docs/examples/lawn_mower.md

 ![](../../assets/images/examples/lawn_mower/new_category.jpg)

 Now that you’ve entered all the required actions, click Done.
-You’ll return to the dashboard and see a new item—my lawn mower—with a warning that says: “insufficient information — add current hours.”
+You’ll return to the dashboard and see a new category — my lawn mower — with a warning that says: “insufficient information — add current hours.”
 Memseer doesn't yet know how many hours you’ve put on your mower, and it needs that number to calculate what’s due and when.

 ![](../../assets/images/examples/lawn_mower/insufficient_info.png)